Epicguru/ThreadedPathfinding/README.md

 Unfortunately, since this is a multithreaded system, writing code for it is more complex than a synchronous system, but of course it runs faster and does't affect frame rate.

 ## Setting up
 First, it is important that you already have some kind of 2D tile based map set up.
-As a very minimum, _you should be able to instantly determine weather a tile at a particular coordinate is solid or not (as in, can it be walked through/over)_.
+At the very minimum, _you should be able to instantly determine weather a tile at a particular coordinate is solid or not (as in, can it be walked through/over)_.

 ### In the editor
-Once you have done the instalation steps, open your project.
+Once you have done the installation steps, open your project.
 Open your game scene and then press this menu button in the editor:

 ![Create Pathfinding Manager](https://github.com/Epicguru/ThreadedPathfinding/blob/master/Documentation%20Images/CreateManagerButton.png?raw=true)